 21. Chow Shepherd

-Despite being a mixed breed, the Chow Chow German Shepherd mix does not vary as much in appearance as other mutt dogs.
+Despite being a hybrid, the Chow Chow German Shepherd mix does not vary as much in appearance as other mutt dogs.
 However, the weight can range anywhere from 45 to 90 pounds depending on gender and parentage.

 In almost all cases, the Chow Shepherd will inherit the coat from the Chow Chow.
-This means the fluffiness and dense hair on a Chow Chow.
+In other words, a Chow Shepherd will likely have fluffy yet dense hair.
 On the other hand, the tail, ears and body shape tend to be more like a German Shepherd.

 Where to Find a Mixed Dog